2025–26 Scottish Cup

-The 2025–26 Scottish Cup (known as the Scottish Gas Men's Scottish Cup for sponsorship reasons) is the 141st season of Scotland's most prestigious football knockout competition.
+The 2025–26 Scottish Cup (known as the Scottish Gas Men's Scottish Cup for sponsorship reasons) was the 141st season of Scotland's most prestigious football knockout competition.

-Aberdeen are the defending champions after defeating Celtic in the 2025 final.
+Aberdeen were the defending champions after defeating Celtic in the 2025 final.
+They were defeated in the quarter-finals by Dunfermline Athletic.

 Calendar

 The dates for the 2025–26 Scottish Cup were announced on 22 July 2025.